Signups now open for Mission/Vision cottage meetings in new year

 Our inclusive and supportive environment is designed to help you grow as a singer and be part of a wonderful musical community.
 Come and be a part of something special as we share the joy of music together.
 I look forward to seeing you there!

-Join us on Sunday, Nov.
-10 for special Music by Heather Mae!
+Join us on Sunday, Dec.
+22 for special music by the UUCC choir.

 Back to top